Alex188dot/CorsoPython/Flask/Flask Supermarket/README.md

 # Flask Supermarket

-This project is a Flask Application that makes use of both the Front End (to get the data from the users) and the Backend (to register the data and send data to the Admin area for statistics purposes).
+This project is a Flask Application that makes use of both the Front End (to get the data from the users) and the Backend (to save the data, for validation and statistical purposes).

 Below I will illustrate how this application works.
 On the homepage the user is prompted to either register or login.
 Let's start with Register: